Facebook Pixel Welcome to UCLA AUD! Apply by January 6, 2025 for our MArch, MSAUD, and MA/PhD programs Opens a new window

 The one-year program.

-The program kicks off each year in August–just before the rest of UCLA returns for the academic year–with the IDEAS Summer Studio, a six-week preparatory course.
+The program kicks off each year in August–just before the rest of UCLA returns for the academic year–with the Summer Studio, a six-week preparatory course.
 Through weekly workshops, students are introduced to software, tools, and techniques available to design students.
 This technical foundation provides a common platform for the remainder of the one-year program and equips students to work collaboratively with faculty to explore research topics, while allowing the MSAUD cohort an opportunity to bond.

 In the Fall, Winter, and Spring quarters, students break off into concurrent studios that explore focused but dynamic research areas.
 The three-quarter studio comprises a first quarter of research, a second quarter of hypothesis definition and development, and a final quarter of design resolution.
 Alongside their main studio, students also complete Technology Seminars and Critical Studies courses that explore complementary topics and broaden student horizons.
 Through intensive research and experimentation, students investigate contemporary technological interventions, capture opportunities for interdisciplinary growth, and create new methodologies for architectural design.